nurulfitrife/streamlit-visualize-flight-costumers-data/README.md

 ```

 ## Link
-You can access this web applications [here](https://nurulfitrife-streamlit-visualize-flight-cos-1--home-page-q6kond.streamlit.app/).
+You can access the web applications [here](https://nurulfitrife-streamlit-visualize-flight-cos-1--home-page-q6kond.streamlit.app/).
-Please use with full view window and and set zoom to 80% to get a better experience.
+Please use with full view window and set zoom to 80% to get a better experience.